RSM US

-RSM US LLP is an audit, tax, and consulting firm focused on the middle market in the United States and Canada and is a member of the global accounting network RSM International.
-It is the fifth largest accounting firm in the United States and employs more than 17,000 professionals across 93 cities nationwide and in Canada.
-RSM US also maintains offices in India and El Salvador.
-Since 2012, RSM US has been headquartered in downtown Chicago.
+RSM US LLP is an audit, tax, and consulting firm focused on the middle market in the United States and Canada.
+It is a member of the global accounting network RSM International.
+RSM US was ranked the fifth-largest accounting firm in the U.S. by Accounting Today in 2025.
+It employs more than 16,000 professionals across 77 locations in the United States, including six locations in Canada, one location in El Salvador and four locations in India.

-Through RSM International, the firm brings together more than 51,000 professionals from over 800 offices located in more than 123 countries.
+In FY 25, RSM US reported $4 billion in revenue and over 1,000 partners and principals.

 History

 The firm was founded in 1926 by Ira B. McGladrey (1883-1952) in Cedar Rapids, Iowa.
 McGladrey became a prominent figure in public accounting in Iowa, serving as President of the Iowa Society of Certified Public Accountants, chairman of the Iowa Board of Accountancy, as well as a member of the Rules Committee of the American Institute of Certified Public Accountants, the premier governing body for the field of accounting in the United States.
-The firm continued to operate under some variant of the McGladrey name until 2015.
+The firm continued to operate under some variant of the McGladrey name for nearly nine decades, until 2015 when the firm was rebranded as RSM US LLP.